 “Insurance departments across the country need tools to ensure CMS’s guidance is implemented,” said Kelly Brantley, director at Avalere.
 “A tool that evaluates formulary tier placement could help ensure patient access.”

 Avalere conducted additional analysis on the tier placement and cost sharing associated with 22 classes of medications.
-The full report is available here.

 Analysis done using Avalere Health PlanScape®, a proprietary analysis of exchange plan features, that was updated in April 2016.
 This analysis is based on data collected by Managed Markets Insight & Technology, LLC.
 The sample includes silver plans across all states.
 Coverage is weighted according to unique plan-state combinations.
 Avalere analyzed brand and generic drug coverage in a total of 20 classes, including a mix of specialty and primary care drugs.